 Where did all the typographers go?
-Not graphic designers with typographic skills, but people who made their living as pure typographers who were responsible for setting cold metal, hot metal, and eventually phototype using machines and techniques that most are lost to the dustbin of time.
+Not graphic designers with typographic skills, but people who made their living as pure typographers who were responsible for setting cold metal, hot metal, and eventually phototype using machines and techniques that, mostly, are lost to the dustbin of time.
 Before the rise of the personal computer and the ability of graphic designers to set their own text in place, typographers were responsible for composing galleys of text, painstakingly composing blocks of copy, making sure each paragraph and line was set just right.
 They’d sweat the details of justified text to make sure those angled characters like “A” and “V” visually aligned with an “M” or “H”.
 Ragged text was never left to chance either.
 They’d review the lines to make sure there was enough of a rag, and that it was sufficiently random, without forming awkward shapes at the ends of the lines and minimizing word breaks as much as possible.
 They were the masters of subtlety, of quiet, almost imperceptible space between and around letters, and were equally confident with rules of grammar, punctuation, and typography.
 As a young designer, I was in awe of the skills of these typographers and was fortunate enough to have worked with several before technology evolved and they found themselves out of work, like so many buggy whips in the days of horseless carriages.

 Once technology allowed designers, and later, anyone with a computer, to set type in their font of choice, at whatever size they wanted, the typographers found they were no longer necessary.
-Their skills that they had developed over a lifetime became relegated to electronic spell-check, kerning pairs, hinting, and various dialog boxes on screen.
+Their skills that they had developed over a lifetime became relegated to electronic spell-check, kerning pairs, hinting, and various dialog boxes on the screen.
 Though no Microsoft Word document could ever match the simple beauty of a professionally-composed page, businesses didn't care.
 Subtle beauty was never a match for speed and price.
 An inexperienced assistant could “typeset” a page of copy in a fraction of the time and, frankly, it was good enough.
 Fortunately, designers still were needed for higher-quality projects that were required to look good or work well.
 Sure, most designers didn't have the skills of the typographer, but with the computer as a tool, they were sufficient.

 But if technology hastened the decline of professional typographers, it did the same to other creative fields.
-With the advent of digital photography, anyone could post their own photos for sale online, earning a couple dollars here and there if their photos are used.
+With the advent of digital photography, anyone could post their own photos for sale online, earning a couple of dollars here and there if their photos are used.
 Professional photographers are still busy today taking photos of CEOs and presidents, of restaurants and hotels, and specific products, but the competition from every amateur online has forced the cost of stock so low that most can't rely on selling their photos that way as a steady source of income.
 The photo above is an example of an image available for use for free.
 But we have seen demonstrations of technologies that will further erode the photographer’s domain.
 Apple’s portrait mode algorithm does a reasonable job of turning what would be a mediocre photo into something much more special.
 Machine learning algorithms have successfully generated portraits based on photos of famous people.
-In the future, an algorithm could look at all of the photos of the Manhattan skyline at sunset from the Brooklyn Promenade and generate a unique image based on them—no photographer need be paid.
+In the future, an algorithm could look at all of the photos of the Manhattan skyline at sunset from the Brooklyn Promenade and generate a unique image based on them—no photographer needs to be paid.
 But who will do this?
 Probably the graphic designer, taking on yet another role and hastening the demise of yet another profession.